 The ESPN Body Issue revolutionized the way we look at professional athletes.
 It’s taught us that the world’s best home run hitters, sprinters, figure skaters and tennis players come in all shapes and sizes, and that’s perfectly fine.

-Since Serena Williams helped launch the iconic edition of the magazine in 2009, over the last 10 years it’s been a digital and printed success.
+Since Serena Williams helped launch the iconic edition of the magazine in 2009, it’s become a digital and printed success.
 Some of sports’ most high-profile athletes such as Christian Yelich, Megan Rapinoe, Colin Kaepernick, Dwyane Wade and Aly Raisman have stripped down to their birthday suits over the years.
 It’s an annual celebration that should be looked at as art and as a window into these athletes’ training regimens and diets.

 The U.S. soccer two-time gold medalist had already gained fame for helping the USWNT capture gold at the 2008 Summer Olympics in Beijing.
 By 2011, a year before she’d win her second gold medal in London, Solo was a household name.